 Most of the time, I make jam on my turquoise, 45 year old, electric stove.
-I’ve also made jam on a camp stove, on an induction burner, on an plain gas stove and even on a high-powered commercial gas range.
-And now, I’ve even made jam in a bread machine.
+I’ve also made jam on a camp stove, on an induction burner, on a plain gas stove and even on a high-powered commercial gas range.
+And now, I’m someone who is making jam in a bread machine.

 Several months ago, I spotted this post on the King Arthur Flour blog, in which they make a batch of strawberry jam in a Zojirushi bread machine.
 Being that I’m fascinated by all things having to do with jam making (don’t tell me you didn’t notice), I determined that this was something I wanted to try.
 In the interest of science, of course.

 I got in touch with the folks at Zojirushi and they very nicely agreed to give me a review unit so that I could see how this whole bread machine jam thing worked.
 It arrived on my birthday (which was more than a month ago now) and I spent at least a week circling it warily, uncertain whether I wanted to trust my fruit to an automated machine that wouldn’t let me control the heat source.

 Finally I unswaddled it from boxes and styrofoam, mashed up two cups of strawberries and got to work.
 The instructions that come with the Zojirushi say to combine 2 cups of crushed berries, 3/4 cup sugar and 1 teaspoon lemon juice.
 For the first round, I followed the instructions exactly and cooked the jam without any additional pectin.